jumpingrivers/ibmsunburst/README.md

-The goal of ibmsunburst is to wrap the [javascript library that IBM have produced](https://github.com/personality-insights/sunburst-chart/) for making sunburst personality insights charts for use in R and rmarkdown documents.
+The goal of ibmsunburst is to wrap the [javascript library that IBM have produced](https://github.com/personality-insights/sunburst-chart/) for making sunburst personality insights charts for use in R and R Markdown documents.

 ## Installations